 While cauliflower is cooking place tomato paste, vinegar, currants, maple syrup, chickpeas and half a cup of water in a frying pan and cook, stirring often for 5 minutes or until reduced and thickened.
 Just before serving mix in the spinach and remove from the heat.

-To serve, spread cauliflower puree over one large serving plate or several individual plates.
+To serve, spread cauliflower purée (reheated if necessary) over one large serving plate or several individual plates.
 Top with the roasted cauliflower, then spoon over the chickpea mixture.
 If liked drizzle a little extra virgin olive oil around the plate.